 5) What do you think about the job support?

-The bootcamp helped to polish my CV and linked in profile, and while I was still studying I was already receiving proposals.
-The bootcamp brought in experts of the tech field and we became aware of the challenges we may face.
+The bootcamp helped to polish my CV and LinkedIn profile, and while I was still studying I was already receiving proposals.
+The bootcamp brought in tech experts, and we became aware of the challenges we may face.

 6) How long did it take you to find a job, where do you work now and what is your position?

-I completed the programme on July 13 2018 and after applying to several companies in Prague I got an offer at the beginning of August as a junior front end developer.
+I completed the programme on July 13, 2018, and after applying to several companies in Prague, I got an offer at the beginning of August as a junior front end developer.
 After reviewing their expectations, I accepted and started working there.
-However, within a month I found a job that was even more suitable for me, so I now starting to work as an Application Developer (frontend) for the International Data Corporation and I am looking forward to keep on learning.
+However, within a month I found a job that was even more suitable for me, so I am now starting to work as an Application Developer (frontend) for the International Data Corporation and I am looking forward to continuing to learn.

-7) What would you advise to anyone who considers signing up for a coding bootcamp?
+7) What would you advise anyone who is considering signing up for a coding bootcamp?

-For anyone wishing to apply to the Data4You Coding Bootcamp Praha, I recommend that you follow strictly the resources provided before the start and commit yourself to follow the lessons, exercise after the class is over, come next day with questions and collaborate with your team members to strengthen your knowledge and put yourself ready to get a job right after the bootcamp.
+For anyone wishing to apply to the Data4You Coding Bootcamp Praha, I recommend that you follow strictly the resources provided before the start.
+Commit yourself to following the lessons, exercising after class is over, coming in the next day with questions and to collaborating with your team members to strengthen your knowledge.
+Get yourself ready to find the job right after the bootcamp.